danielnaber/oxygen-languagetool-plugin/README.md

   text extraction is different in Author mode and Text mode, this can sometimes lead to different error messages in both modes.
 * uses the default language configured for the spell checker (ignores `lang` attributes)
+* In text mode, when correcting an error by accepting a suggestion from the context menu, the subsequent errors might lose their error information from the context menu.
+A new check fixes this.
 * in text mode, XML comments are ignored
 * in text mode, it will not properly work on XML that is not well-formed
 * switching between tabs can sometimes lead to the same error showing up more than